LorenzoRimella/GraphFilter-GraphSmoother/README.md

 - GharamaniJordan.py: our code for the optimal forward-backward algorithm for FHMM by Ghahramani and Jordan;

-- GJsubroutine.py: the forward-backward algorithm used in the partially decoupled variational Bayes algorithm (Ghahramani and Jordan)
+- GJsubroutine.py: the forward-backward algorithm used in the partially decoupled variational Bayes algorithm (Ghahramani and Jordan);

-- VBayes.py: contains functions for the completely and partially decoupled variational Bayes algorithms.
+- VBayes.py: contains functions for the completely and partially decoupled variational Bayes algorithms;

+- EM1.py: it is an example on how to use the Graph Filter-Smoother in the EM algorihtm, running EM1.py gives a .pkl file as output containing the results for a synthetic dataset (simulated in the same file) of the EM algorithm where we used different initial conditions;